What is the McNair Scholars Program?

 To stay up-to-date with the program, subscribe to our biweekly newsletter!

-- Has not completed a Bachelor’s degree.
+- Has not already completed a bachelor's degree,

-- Has a 3.0 minimum cumulative GPA (or higher).
+- Has a 3.0 minimum cumulative GPA (or higher),

-- U.S. citizenship or permanent U.S. residency.
+- Is a U.S. citizen or has permanent U.S. residency,

 - The McNair Scholars Program provides year round services to prepare participants for acceptance into quality graduate programs of their choice.